amalnathm7/amalnathm7/README.md

 ### Hey there 👋

 _My name is Amal Nath M and I'm a CSE undergraduate at TKM College of Engineering, Kollam.
 I like to code and design solutions to real world problems.
-I'm currently building a Flutter application for Referl.in.
+I'm currently an intern as a Flutter developer at https://referl.in.
 I've also made some projects in Android, JavaFX, etc. Kindly ping me if you want to know more about me._ 😉

 _Ping me at:_